 The leg press, seated row, lat-pulldown, seated leg curl and shoulder press have been favourite exercises of thousands of gym enthusiasts for many years.
 However, when done improperly they can lead to lower-back pain.
 Lower-back pain is a common complaint which has many different origins including exercise error.
 Repetitive poor lifting habits are often one of […]

 Is the fear of seizures preventing you from participating in physical activity?
-Numerous studies have proven exercise to be beneficial for epileptics, in some cases preventing or decreasing intensity of seizures.
+Numerous studies have proven the benefit of exercise for the treatment of epilepsy, in some cases preventing or decreasing intensity of seizures.
 Research proves benefits.
 Gamma-Aminobutyric acid (GABA) is a neurotransmitter which acts as a natural anticonvulsant.
-GABA is an inhibitor neurotransmitter, meaning it reduces the […]
+GABA is an inhibitor neurotransmitter, meaning […]